Loop3D/map2loop-2-legacy/README.rst

  - **quiet** Allow or block print statements and matplotlib figures, 'None' to quiet nothing, 'all' to quiet everything, 'no-figures' to disable plots and allow text output.
 Defaults to 'None' :type quiet: string, optional
  - **clut_path** Path to custom map colours file :type clut_path: string, optional
  - **model_engine** Which modelling engine to use and set associated flags for, defaults to loopstructural :type model_engine: string, optional
- - **run_flags** Global dictionary that defines custom params such as decimation and minimum fault length, see Section 2.4  :type run_flags: dict, optional
+ - **run_flags** Global dictionary that defines custom params such as decimation and minimum fault length, see below :type run_flags: dict, optional
  - **\**kwargs**

 **6.5 Calculation control parameters**